k7f/ascesis/spec/parser-implementation.md

 ```

 A fat arrow rule is transformed into a sum ('+'-separated sequence) of
 thin arrow rules.
-A fat arrow rule with more than two polynomials is
+This procedure takes several steps.
+A fat arrow
+rule with more than two polynomials is first transformed into a sum of
-first transformed into a sum of two-polynomial fat arrow rules, for
+two-polynomial fat arrow rules, for example `b <= a => c` becomes `{ a
-example `b <= a => c` becomes `{ a => b } + { a => c }`.
-Then each
+=> b } + { a => c }`.
+Then each two-polynomial fat arrow rule is
-two-polynomial fat arrow rule is replaced with a sum of two thin arrow
+replaced with a sum of two thin arrow rules, one effect-only, another
-rules, one effect-only, another cause-only.
-Next, the resulting rule
+cause-only.
+Next,

-expression is simplified by integrating effect-only rules having a
+  - the resulting rule expression is simplified by integrating
-common node list and doing the same with cause-only rules.
+    effect-only rules having a common node list and doing the same
+    with cause-only rules; subsequently,

+  - rule expression is further simplified by merging node lists which
+    point to the same effect polynomials, and merging node lists
+    pointed to by the same cause polynomials.

+Last two steps are repeated, until a fixed point is reached.
 Finally,
-rule expression is further simplified by merging node lists which
-point to the same effect polynomials, and merging node lists pointed
-to by the same cause polynomials.
+since the result is a sum of single-polynomial thin arrow rules, any
+pair of rules with the same node list is combined into a
+two-polynomial rule.

 For example, `a b c => d e f` is transformed to